-As of 1st July 2016, all other vehicles registered before 1997 will be banned driving as Paris bans classic cars
+As of 1st July 2016, all other vehicles registered before 1997 will be banned from driving in Paris

-Paris has decided to ban all cars registered before 1997, to help curb the cities chronic smog problem.
-Are they barking up the wrong tree?
-Heritage Classic Car Insurance investigates as Paris bans classic cars.
+The metropolitan powers in Paris have decided to ban all cars registered before 1997 from driving in the city, to help curb the cities chronic smog problem.

 The conditions of the scheme have been rooted around the European emissions standards.
 From July 1st 2016, car owners will have to register and obtain the correct window sticker for their vehicle.
 If your car is too old, or your driving in the restricted area and do not have a sticker on your vehicle you can expect a fine (between €35-€450).